flutter/website/src/community/china/index.md

 To download Flutter archives from a mirrored URL, replace `storage.googleapis.com` with the URL of your trusted mirror.
-This should improve download speed and the replaced URL can be used to download other software.
+This should improve download speed.
+ You can use the replaced URL in other applications to download software.

 {{site.alert.note}}
   Not every mirror supports downloading artifacts using a replaced URL.